jennyzhang8800/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 * Final Project Ideas

 In the General and Course Announcement topics, you and other course team members intend to add posts and that are relevant for all learners in your course, regardless of what enrollment track they are in.
 Discussions in these topics are appropriate for a unified learner audience.

-However, the Assignment FAQs and Final Project Ideas topics should be divided based on enrollment track, because the assignments and final projects that learners experience will differ based on whether they are in the audit track or the verified track.
+However, you want the Assignment FAQs and Final Project Ideas topics to be divided based on enrollment track, because the assignments and final projects that learners experience will differ based on whether they are in the audit track or the verified track.
+Although all learners see course-wide discussion topics called "Assignment FAQs" and "Final Project Ideas", discussions within these topics are divided.
+Learners in the "Free" track only interact in discussions with other "Free" track learners, and learners in the "Certificate" track only interact in discussions with other "Certificate" learners.

 For information about specifying whether course-wide discussion topics are divided by cohort, see :ref:`Specify